Karolill/Karolill/README.md

-- 👋 Hi, I’m @Karolill
+👋 Hi, I’m @Karolill

-- 👀 I’m interested in web development (especially front end programming) and artificial intelligence.
+🩷 I’m interested in software development and artificial intelligence.

-- 🌱 I’m currently learning many things, but focusing most on AI trough school and React trough projects.
+🌻 I have worked the most with fronted development, and I'm currently learning more about backend development.

 <!---
 Karolill/Karolill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.